ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

 The device-specific connection string identifies the device by name and includes a key that is only for that device.
 Copy the device connection string somewhere that you will be able to access it shortly.

 <blockquote>
   Optionally you can download and run a small Windows utility app called [Device Explorer][deviceexplorer].
-This utility is configured witht he same connection string you used for the iothub-explorer utility but it has a graphical UI instead of a command-line interface, however; it is limited to running on Windows.
+This utility is configured with he same connection string you used for the iothub-explorer utility but it has a graphical UI instead of a command-line interface, however; it is limited to running on Windows.
 </blockquote>

 ## Write the Code